EdgarFonseca94/CraigslistAptPricing/README.md

 Not only is the Northbay more cheaper by square feet, but it also has the highest proportion of 2 or more bedroom apartments.
 This means that a family that would have no trouble finding a low-cost apartment that is spacious in the Northbay.
 Opposed to San Francisco that has a high rate of studios and 1 bedroom apartments at a high cost.

+I also checked if any of the categorical variables that I collected such as smoking availibility and dog/cat policy affected price, but they did not show any significant price difference.
+This may also have been because of how the data was collected so I restrained myself from sharing about it.
 <a name="Usage"/>

 ## Usage